2019 Tunis bombings

 The 2019 Tunis bombings occurred on 27 June 2019, when two suicide bombers detonated their explosives in two areas of Tunis, Tunisia, killing a police officer and wounding nine other people.
-Later in that day, the Islamic State of Iraq and the Levant claimed responsibility.
-The attack happened the same day Beji Caid Essebsi was taken to the hospital in critical condition for a serious health condition.
-The attack also happened the day after a four year anniversary of a mass shooting attack at two Sousse hotels.
+The Islamic State of Iraq and the Levant claimed responsibility.

 Attack

 The first suicide bombing happened near the French embassy on Charles de Gaulle street in Tunis.
 The attacker targeted a police patrol killing one officer and injuring four including another officer and three civilians.
 The second attack happened when the bomber blew up at a national guard base in al-Qarjani district of Tunis.

-Responsibility

-Many attacks happened in 2015 in Tunisia, including an attack at a tourist museum in Tunis in March, a tourist resort in June and an attack on a bus carrying presidential guards in November in Tunis.
-After 2015, major terror attacks by the Islamic State of Iraq and the Levant did not occur until October 2018, when a female lone wolf wounded 15 in a suicide bombing in Tunis.
+Later in that day, the Islamic State of Iraq and the Levant claimed responsibility.
+The attack took place the same day Beji Caid Essebsi was taken to the hospital in critical condition for a serious health condition, and a day after a four year anniversary of a mass shooting attack at two Sousse hotels.